ices-tools-dev/echoSMs/docs/developing.md

 ## Documentation

-The echoSMs documentation is produced using [`mkdocs`](https://www.mkdocs.org/) and [`mkdocstrings`](https://mkdocstrings.github.io/).
+The echoSMs documentation is produced using [`zensical`](https://zensical.org/) with [`mkdocstrings`](https://mkdocstrings.github.io/).
 The documentation pages are hosted by github and are regenerated after every commit to the repository using a github [action](https://github.com/ices-tools-dev/echoSMs/actions/workflows/build-docs.yml).

 Documentation edits can be tested locally by running:

-    uv run mkdocs serve
+    uv run zensical serve

 in the top level of the echoSMs repository.
 The documentation is then available at <http://127.0.0.1:8000>.
-A migration to [zensical](https://zensical.org/) is in progress and can be tested using:

-    uv run zensical serve

 ## Tests